 Naglieri Nonverbal Ability Test

-All Loudoun County third graders will take the Naglieri Nonverbal Ability Test in October, 2018.
+All Loudoun County third graders will take the Naglieri Nonverbal Ability Test during the weeks of September 30 through October 11, 2019.
 The test will be given to students in their regular classrooms during their usual SEARCH time.
-Please prepare your child by making sure he/she is helathy, well-rested, and that he/she has eaten a good breakfast on the day of the test.
+Please prepare your child by making sure he/she is healthy, well-rested, and that he/she has eaten a good breakfast on the day of the test.
 No other preparation is needed!
+Administration dates for RLC third grade classes are listed at the end of this document.

 In order to help you, as parents, better understand the NNAT2, here are some frequently asked questions.